Rules and Regulations

 A draw for team car positions on Stage 1 will take place at this meeting.

-Race medical team will also be in attendance at this meeting.
-Managers should notify the medical team of any relevant rider or staff medical conditions they may need to be aware of in case of emergency.
+The Race Doctor will be in attendance at this meeting.
+Managers should notify the Race Doctor of any relevant rider or staff medical conditions he/she may need to be aware of in case of emergency.

 Article 5 – Radio Tour